Breeding waders on BBS squares

 Breeding wader populations in the UK have declined dramatically in recent decades, and poor breeding success has driven these declines.
 Breeding waders face many pressures caused by changes to land management over the last century, which can impact the number of young that reach fledging age.
 Due to the long-lived nature of waders, assessing breeding success can shed more light on the health of their populations than adult abundance alone.
 This could greatly improve our understanding of wader declines, and critically inform measures for their conservation.

-We ask that BBS volunteers complete additional BW visits on sites where they record breeding Curlew, Golden Plover, Lapwing and Oystercatcher on their core BBS visits, to collect valuable information on the breeding success of the waders they observe.
-Depending on species and location, these additional visits will be undertaken from mid-May to the end of June.
+If you are a BBS volunteer, you can take part in our Breeding Wader Visits by completing additional BW Visits on sites where they already record breeding Curlew, Golden Plover, Lapwing and Oystercatcher on their core BBS visits.
+Depending on species and location, these additional visits will be undertaken from late May to the end of June.

-If you would like to get involved, please sign up for visits using the short online sign-up form.
+If you would like to get involved, you can sign up for Breeding Wader Visits using the short online sign-up form.

 You can request a paper pack using the sign-up form or download and print the Instructions and Recording forms from the BBS Downloads page.